ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 <br>

 **DV200:** percentage of RNA fragments that are longer than 200 nucleotides.
-If the DV200 is >30%, the sample is usually salvageable for a specialized Ribo-depletion library.
+If the DV200 is >30%, the sample is usually salvageable for a specialized ribo-depletion library.

-**Note:** Even with standard library prep, checking for overrepresented sequences (like rRNA) and filtering them with tools such as SortMeRNA or BBduk in case they appear as overrepresented sequences in the fastQ step is a good safeguard to improve mapping efficiency and quantification accuracy.
+**Note:** Even with standard library prep, checking for overrepresented sequences (like rRNA) and filtering them with tools such as SortMeRNA or BBduk in case they appear as overrepresented sequences in the FastQC step is a good safeguard to improve mapping efficiency and quantification accuracy.

 ## RNA fragmentation